 The notification procedures are handled in Hungary by the Notification Centre of the Ministry for National Economy.

 The notification procedures provide additional security for the free movement of goods in the internal market.
 These include for instance notification on the physical barriers to the trading of goods and certain market monitoring measures.

 For products manufactured and distributed in Hungary, as a rule, no authorisation procedure is required.
 Preliminary authorisation may be necessary in other cases.

 Trade in certain goods and their transportation on the territory of the Republic of Hungary may be restricted.
-These restrictions may include the requirement of a licence to import, export or transit goods, or suspension or prohibition for a definite or indefinite period.
+These restrictions may include the requirement of a licence to import, export or transit goods, or the suspension or prohibition of the same for a definite or indefinite period.

 International VAT number

 Under the Taxation Rules Act, taxpayers that trade within the European Union must have a Community tax number.
-The State tax authority generates and records Community tax numbers.
+The State tax authority issues and records Community tax numbers.